Trinidad Government Railway: Background

 The first attempt to establish a railway was a private affair in 1846 by the Trinidad Railway Company.
+The first operational railway was the Cipero Tramroad, which ran between Mission (Princes Town) and King's Wharf in San Fernando.

-Trinidad Railway Company's very first steam locomotive was the "Forerunner" which was built by Hunslet of Leeds and arrived in 1864.
+The first steam locomotive was the "Forerunner" which was built by Hunslet of Leeds and arrived in 1864.

 Railway construction began in the 1870s.
 The Arima line was completed in 1876, followed by the San Fernando line in 1882.

+In 1878, as part of the expansion toward San Fernando, the government purchased the Guaracara tram line from the Colonial Company.
+The tram line, which ran between Union Embarcadere on the Guaracara River and Garth Estate, was expanded by the TGR to carry trains, and extended to Princes Town in 1884.

-The railway to Princes Town was completed in 1884.
-These were followed by railway lines to Sangre Grande in 1897 and Cunupia-Tabaquite in 1898.
+The railway line was extended to Sangre Grande in 1897 and Cunupia-Tabaquite in 1898.
+In the 1920s the Cipero Tramway was absorbed into the TGR.

 Overview

 At its greatest extent, the railway covered 173 km.

 After the end of World War I, the appearance of automobiles led to changes that resulted in closure of the railway between April 1953 and 28 December 1968.